On the k-Independence Required by Linear Probing and Minwise Independence: Abstract

 \section{Abstract}

-We show that linear probing requires 5-independent hash functions for expected constant-time performance, matching an upper bound of [Pagh et al.~STOC'07].
-More precisely, we construct a 4-independent hash functions yielding expected logarithmic search time.
-For $(1+\eps)$-approximate minwise independence, we show that $\Omega(\lg \frac{1}{\eps})$-independent hash functions are required, matching an upper bound of [Indyk, SODA'99].
+We show that linear probing requires 5-independent hash functions for expected constant-time performance, matching an upper bound of [Pagh et al.~STOC'07,SICOMP'09].
+More precisely, we construct a random 4-independent hash function yielding expected logarithmic search time for certain keys.
+For $(1+\eps)$-approximate minwise independence, we show that $\Omega(\lg \frac{1}{\eps})$-independent hash functions are required, matching an upper bound of [Indyk, SODA'99, JALG'01].
 We also show that the very fast 2-independent multiply-shift scheme of Dietzfelbinger [STACS'96] fails badly in both applications.